kspoth/Portfolio/README.md

 ## Project Description

-Using a combination of VS Code, HTML, CSS and Bootstrap I developed a portfolio site This portfolio site utilizies semantic HTML and Bootstrap to create a functional navbar, responsive layout and responsive images.
+Using a combination of VS Code, HTML, CSS and Bootstrap I developed a portfolio site.
+This portfolio site utilizies semantic HTML and Bootstrap to create a functional navbar, responsive layout and responsive images.

 ### Built With